Aggregate Demand

 Because aggregate demand is defined as the demand for all goods and services provided by the economy, it does not include imported goods and services, but it does include exports.
 Imports must be subtracted because they would otherwise be included in the other components of aggregate demand, since some of the income received by consumers, businesses, and governments is spent for imported goods and services.

 Net exports are the smallest component of aggregate demand.
 For the United States, it is usually less than 5%.
 The main factor affecting net exports is the foreign exchange rate.
 The foreign exchange rate tends toward a purchasing power parity, where the equivalent amount of currencies will buy comparable products and services in different countries; otherwise, arbitrage of products and services in different countries will cause the respective currencies to move toward purchasing power parity.
-Although, the nominal exchange rate changes frequently in response to the supply and demand for the currencies, prices tend to be sticky, because there are usually costs associated with changing prices of products and because arbitrage takes considerable time to equalize any differences in purchasing power of the 2 currencies.
+Although, the nominal exchange rate changes frequently in response to the supply and demand for the currencies, prices may be sticky, because there are usually costs associated with changing prices of products and because arbitrage takes considerable time to equalize any differences in purchasing power of the 2 currencies.

 The downward sloping aggregate demand curve, often depicted schematically as a straight line, plots a general price level of the economy to real GDP.
 The demand for real GDP is the aggregate demand.